BLOG POST | Sept 25, 2025

 Keeping all that straight in a spreadsheet is risky.
 Miss one detail, and you either overpay (cutting into your margins) or underpay (angering staff).
 Neither is good for business.

-What Makes Stat Holiday Pay So Confusing in Canada?
+What Makes Statutory Holiday Pay So Confusing in Canada?

 Here’s a big one: statutory holiday pay.
-Every province has its own formula — and they don’t match.
+Every province has its own set of requirements for unworked holidays — and they don’t all align.

-• Ontario: Holiday pay is based on an employee’s average daily earnings in the four workweeks before the holiday.
-Example: if a cashier earned $2,000 in that period and worked 20 days, their stat holiday pay is $100.
+- Ontario: Holiday pay is based on an employee’s regular wages in the four work weeks before work week of the holiday divided by 20.
+Example: if a cashier earned $2,000 in that period, their statutory holiday pay is $100.

 This patchwork of rules means if you’re running stores in multiple provinces, you might have to calculate holiday pay three different ways in the same week.
-Miss one, and you’re not just risking upset staff — you’re risking compliance fines.
+Miss one, and you’re not just risking upset staff — you’re risking the consequences of non-compliance.

 How Much Do Inaccurate Time Records Really Cost?